core-wg/href/draft-ietf-core-href.md

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –24 attempts to address follow-on AD review comments as well as comments from the ARTART review.
+    The present revision –25 contains a few more tweaks to address follow-on AD review comments as well as comments from the ARTART review.
+    It is intended to be ready for IESG evaluation.

 --- middle